Chair, Sophie Broom

-Sophie Broom is a Senior Associate within CNC Communications’ London practice where she works across a range of financial and corporate client briefs.
+Before joining RSA in 2018, Sophie was a Senior Associate within CNC Communications’ London practice where she worked across a range of financial and corporate client briefs.

-She joined CNC from the Financial Reporting Council (FRC), where she was Communications Manager and responsible for a broad range of activities including media relations, public affairs, marketing, events management and crisis communications.
-Sophie also worked closely with the FRC’s chief executive, Stephen Haddrill, and Chairman, Sir Winfried Bischoff, supporting board level communications.
+She joined CNC from the Financial Reporting Council (FRC), where she was Communications Manager responsible for a broad range of activities including media relations, public affairs, marketing, events management and crisis communications.

 In 2013 Sophie, who is a graduate of the University of Exeter, was named as one of PR Week’s “30 under 30 young professionals to watch.”